jacksleight/laravel-omni/README.md

 - Extend other Omni components
 - Live in any view directory

+This package should happily work alongside all normal views/components, it shouldn't interfere with anything that's not an Omni component.

 ## Creating Components

 You can create Omni components manually or using the `make:omni` command.